Time perception: Theories

 Another hypothesis involves the brain's subconscious tallying of "pulses" during a specific interval, forming a biological stopwatch.
 This theory proposes that the brain can run multiple biological stopwatches independently depending on the type of tasks being tracked.
 The source and nature of the pulses is unclear.
 They are as yet a metaphor whose correspondence to brain anatomy or physiology is unknown.

+The philosophical framework of presentism posits that the perception of time is an emergent property of cognitive dissonance.